 Long story short, you can obtain a ton of information from your P&L statement.
 For example, information from your P&L statement can be used in comparison with your goals.
 If you set a net income percentage goal at ten percent, you saw last month you were at three percent, and this month you got to five percent, you can see you are trending in the right direction.

 Tip!
 Review your P&L statement month to month trends to see if you are meeting your goals but also to see where you stand compared to the industry.
 This information is extremely valuable.

 Cash flow, the money coming in and going out, is another important component of accounting for your dental practice.
-Managing cash flow properly is essential to the successful operation of your business and being knowledgeable about your cash flow can give you peace of mind, even if you are struggling with this aspect of your practice.
+Managing cash flow properly is essential to the successful operation of your dental practice accounting process.
+Being knowledgeable about your cash flow can give you peace of mind, even if you are struggling with this aspect of your practice.
 Knowing where you stand allows you to have options.
 Problems with cash flow management can arise because it can be difficult to manage the timing of what is coming in versus what is flowing out.

 Your business should be cash flow solid in order to pay your necessary expenses like payroll, dental supplies, lab fees, insurance, rent, and more.
 If you can’t pay your employees or provide the necessary services, you can’t have patients.
 If you have no patients, you have no business.
 If you aren’t sure what cash flow is going to look like over the next few months, we recommend putting together some cash flow projections to help you get a sense of cash flow issues you may run into later on in the year.
 The ability to make payroll is a necessity, so if you need to do a little work on projections to make sure that is going to happen, do it.

 Tip!
 We offer a free Cash Flow Template in our show notes for episode #23: 5 Ways to Manage Cash Flow Issues.
 Download your free copy to get a handle on this yourself.